-7 Tips for More Effective Time Management
+Seven Tips for More Effective Time Management

 Learn How to Manage Time and Boost Productivity as a Small Business Owner

-The foundation of good time management is knowing where you're going and how to get there, and goals can help you create a plan to do it.
-In fact, it's hard to accomplish anything without specific and measurable SMART goals.
-When it comes to time management and productivity, it's the small, short-term goals that matter most.
+The foundation of good time management is knowing where you're going and how to get there.
+Setting goals can help you create a plan to guide your business where you want it to be.

-You can start by breaking down your long-term goals into monthly goals, then break them down even further into weekly and even daily goals.
+You can start by breaking down your long-term goals into monthly goals, then break them down even further into weekly and daily goals.
 Your goals for each day will help you set a target and measure when you've hit it successfully.

-2. Pick a System and Commit
+Pick a System and Commit